What measures has the EU taken in response to the Russian invasion of Ukraine?

 Humanitarian and military support

 In addition to receiving refugees and imposing sanctions on Russia, the EU and its member states have provided humanitarian support to Ukraine, including material support through the European Civil Protection Mechanism and military support through the European Peace Facility.
-On 17 October 2022 the total EU support to the Ukraine military was increased to €3.1 billion.
+As at 13 April 2023 total EU support to the Ukraine military amounted to €4.6 billion.

 Financial assistance

 On 18 May 2022, the European Commission issued a communication announcing that it proposed granting new exceptional macro-financial assistance to Ukraine in the form of loans of up to €9 billion.
 The proposal was ratified by the European Council.
-The European Commission then disbursed €1 billion in extraordinary macro-financial assistance to Ukraine in early August and a further tranche of €2 billion (as part of a package of €5 billion) on 18 October 2022.
+The European Commission then disbursed €1 billion in extraordinary macro-financial assistance to Ukraine in early August and on 18 October 202223 November 2022 and 14 December 2022 a further package of €5 billion in total.
 As is customary with extraordinary financial assistance, the Commission borrows funds from financial institutions and on the capital market on behalf of the EU.
 The Netherlands has guaranteed approximately €0.2 billion.
+On 9 November 2022, the commission announced a proposal to provide a stable and predictable support package for Ukraine of up to €18 billion for 2023.
+This proposal was adopted by the European Parliament and the Council on 14 December 2022.
+A first tranche of €3 billion in loans was paid on 17 January 2023, followed by further payments of €1.5 billion every month in 2023.
+Under the existing allocation ratios in the EU, the Netherlands guarantees approximately €1 billion.
+It also pays interest at about €40 million per annum.
 More information on macro-financial assistance to Ukraine is available on this page.
-On 9 November 2022, the commission further announced a proposal to provide a stable and predictable support package for Ukraine of up to €18 billion for 2023.

 Import and export measures

 On 12 May 2022, the Commission presented an action plan to establish solidarity lanes to facilitate Ukraine’s agricultural export and bilateral trade (chiefly grain).
 On 11 November 2022, it was announced that the Commission would urgently provide €250 million to continue facilitating the solidarity lanes.
-For the medium term, it will mobilise the Connecting Europe Facility and provide a further €50 million.
+For the medium term, it will mobilise the Connecting Europe Facility and provide a further €50 million as a result of which, the total contribution comes to €200 million.
 In addition, the European Investment Bank and the European Bank for Reconstruction and Development will each invest up to €300 million in the solidarity lanes.
+See this factsheet for a summary.

 This page presents information on the various forms of EU assistance to Ukraine.